 The first day ends at Crow Hut (10 bunks, mattresses), where you can spend the night.
 The next day is an easy hike back to Arthur's Pass along the Crow and Waimakariri rivers with no elevation gain to speak of.
 You could in fact do both parts in one very, very long day.

-In fact, the annual Avalanche Peak Challenge is a gruelling mountain run over 26km that does just that, and the record holder is Keith Murray in 2:25!
+In fact, the annual Avalanche Peak Challenge is a grueling mountain run over 26km that used to do just that, and the record holder is Keith Murray in 2:20!
 Amazing!
-To be precise, the run starts with the Avalanche Peak track and finishes at the Bealey Hotel on the SH73 instead of returning to Arthur's Pass, but that's just a minor distinction.
+To be precise, the run started with the Avalanche Peak track and finishe at the Bealey Hotel on the SH73 instead of returning to Arthur's Pass, but that's just a minor distinction.
+By 2014 however, the route of the challenge is changed drastically.
+It still goes up and down Avalanche Peak, but no longer drops down into the Crow river valley.

 To get back to civilization from Crow Hut, follow the Crow River downstream, heading south, until it joins the Waimakariri River.
 Now follow the Waimakariri downstream, heading east, and eventually you'll reach the road from Christchurch to Arthur's Pass (and beyond).
 It's 7 km to the north along the road to Arthur's Pass.